Biswas-N/Norman-PD-incidents-extractor/README.md

 # Norman PD Incidents Parser (Project 0)
-Norman PD Incidents Parser is a python based utillity tool used to extract incidents data from the provided incident PDF file URL.
+Norman PD Incidents Parser is a python based utillity tool used to extract incidents data from a provided incident PDF file URL.

-> The project's python code follows PEP8 Styling Guide
+> The project's python code follows PEP8 Style Guide

 ## Run on local system
 1. Clone this repository and move into the folder.